mnelson4/printmyblog/readme.txt

 Donate link: https://opencollective.com/print-my-blog

-Print your blog to paper or pdf in one click!
+Print your blog to paper, PDF, or eBook in one click!

 == Description ==

-**Print your blog to paper or pdf in one click!**
+**Print your blog to paper, pdf, or eBook in one click!**

 * **Print your blog** to read offline.
 * **Create a paper backup** (book or printout) to read when your blog is taken offline.
-* **Create a PDF or ePub file** as a human-readable, portable backup.
+* **Create a PDF, ePub, or MOBI file** as a human-readable, portable backup.
 Send it to friends, store it in the cloud or a hard drive, or even archive it with a historical organization.

 [](http://coderisk.com/wp/plugin/print-my-blog/RIPS-Bs3Z7ec5hQ)